 Count all mandatory or optional fees collected from recipients of child support services, such as application fee or collection fee, not inconsistent with federal law.

 Do not include fees for laboratory paternity testing (these fees are included with the entry on Line 11).

+The amount on this line is also considered "program income" and must be included on Line 10m of Form SF-425, “Federal Financial Report.”

 Line 11 – Total Amount of Laboratory Cost for Paternity Established